methylene/sym/README.md

 operation at first glance, because we need to do an equality test on each element of `a` in sequence.

-If we search more than once in the same array, a `java.util.Map` that maps each element to its position can be used to speed this up.
+If we search more than once in the same array, a `java.util.Map` that maps each element to its position could be used to speed this up.

 `Permutation` allows another lightweight way of doing this, without having to think about `hashCode` or `capacity`.